 Whilst it is nice to think the best of people, it is a skeptical world that we live in and providing proof to support your ask is a must.

 Whether this is in terms of photographic evidence or documentation it is up to you.

 Sometimes the rich get a bad press, especially from people who lean towards the political left and think that money should be more evenly distributed.

 However there are some heroes out there who despite earning vast sums of cash, are prepared to give away money for a good cause.

 If you want to contact millionaires for money, here are some of the top millionaire and billionaire givers.

-Michael Bloomberg is an entrepreneur and three-term mayor of New York City whose innovations in business, government, and philanthropy have made him a global leader on climate change, public health, education, and other critical issues facing America and the world.
+Michael Bloomberg is an entrepreneur and three-term mayor of New York City whose innovations in business, and philanthropy have made him a global leader on critical issues facing America.

 Bloomberg has pledged to give away nearly all his money during his lifetime and has so far donated $11.1 billion to various charities, causes and organisations.

 Warren Buffett is probably the most well known investor in the world, he is the CEO of Berkshire Hathaway and has an estimated net worth of $95.1 billion despite living a modest lifestyle and residing in the first house he ever bought.

 He has promised to donate over 99% of his wealth.
 So far he has given more than $41 billion, mostly to the Gates Foundation and his kids’ foundations.